Ermiass/crypto-tracking-app/README.md

 A few of the frameworks/libraries that were used to build the project are:

 * React
-* Context ApI
+* Context API
 * Chart Js
 * Typescript
 * MUI
 * Firebase/Google authentication
 * Axios
 * React Router
-* React testing Libraries
+* React Testing Library
-* EsLint AirBnb and Prettierr
+* EsLint AirBnb and Prettier

 <p><a  align="right" href="#top">Back to top</a></p>